For your entertainment, a photo from Burj al Babas, the abandoned McCastle Development.

 Related: Community governance, housing in general, squads…

-So, there are varied governance and ownership structures for collective housing, and TBH I have no strong opinions about which model is most awesome, there seem to be many perfectly good ones, and I’ll mention some stuff.
+So, there are varied governance and ownership structures for collective housing, and I have no fixed opinions about which model is most awesome.

 Housing co-operatives are a classic.
 In NSW this seems to mean going through Common Equity.
 A major example to be aware of in practice is our local Alpha house.